riceissa/issarice.com/wiki/vim.md

     to show that there are possibly edge cases like these where maps work in Vim but don't in Neovim.

+# Some intuitions

+I began using Vim at the latest in the summer of 2011.
+In the course of 5+ years of using Vim, I've developed some intuitions; most of these I've only been able to articulate in the past year or so.

+* Conventional beginner advice says to stay in normal mode most of the time, and to "dive in" to insert mode to make small changes, and then come up again, that this is how Vim differs most from other editors.
+  On the contrary, I've found that *insert mode is very powerful and learning the parallel commands in insert mode is one of the more useful things one can do*. rsi.vim especially helps.
+* When trying to [build new habits](http://www.moolenaar.net/habits.html), it's better to do it in non-ad hoc ways.
+  Usually Vim or Tim Pope has better solution in mind than the one you can think of on the spot.

 [hn]: https://news.ycombinator.com/formatdoc
 [incl]: https://en.wikipedia.org/w/index.php?title=Fiduciary&action=edit&oldid=731216276
 [long]: http://vim.wikia.com/wiki/Working_with_long_lines?useskin=monobook